 Stress and tension had more impact on me than I could manage on time.

 In the years to come, I gradually began to see, how I got sick and how to reverse the ill process.
-So I could heal myself.
+This way I was able to heal myself.

-The joy of my progress made up for the bitter admission: I had lost valuable time to rheumatoid arthritis.
-A time that my family and I won‘t get back.
+The joy over my progress made up for the bitter admission: I had lost valuable time to rheumatoid arthritis.
+The time that my family and I won‘t get back.
 Even though this was almost the worst part of the illness at the end of the day, it doesn’t do any good to ponder endlessly about the loss.
-It would mean to throw away even more time, and good energy over something which is gone.
+It would mean to throw away even more time, and good energy than it had already cost over something that is gone.

 Fortunately, all of us have precious lives in the present.
 Every single healing effort is worthwhile, every step no matter how strenuous it is will pay off. „Success consists of getting up just one more time than you fall.“ (Oliver Goldsmith) That’s exactly, what makes it possible for us to win.